-Architect of the Thermal Plug Standard · Thermal Infrastructure for the AI Era
+Building the Thermal Plug standard · Thermal infrastructure for the AI era

 Dimitri Wolf

-M.Sc.
-Mechanical Engineering Principal, Data Center Systems · aquatherm GmbH Former Siemens AG · Shell Frankfurt am Main, Germany
+Mechanical engineer (MEng) Principal, Data Center Systems @ aquatherm GmbH Former Siemens AG · Shell Frankfurt am Main, Germany

 Interview I · Thermal Infrastructure